naid786/Auth/README.md

 # Admin Auth

-This project is a **Next.js 15** authentication and admin panel for a web store.
+This project is a **Next.js 15** authentication and admin panel for a .
 It provides secure user authentication, registration, password reset, two-factor authentication (2FA), and role-based access control using **NextAuth.js**, **Prisma**, and **PostgreSQL**.
 The UI is built with Tailwind CSS and Radix UI.

 ## Features